Child Psychology

 SCIENTIFIC STUDY

-evolution, conceived by British naturalist Charles Darwin, contributed to this interest by arguing that human behavior is best understood through knowledge of its origins—in both the evolution of the species and the early development of individuals.
+In the late 19th century, interest in the characteristics and needs of children produced more systematic efforts to study their development.
+The modern theory of evolution, conceived by British naturalist Charles Darwin, contributed to this interest by arguing that human behavior is best understood through knowledge of its origins—in both the evolution of the species and the early development of individuals.
 Darwin himself studied children’s growth by writing one of the first “baby biographies,” consisting of careful observations of his children.
 In the early 1900s, the theory of psychoanalysis focused on the importance of early childhood experiences.
 American psychologist G. Stanley Hall at Clark University began large-scale investigations of child development through surveys and interviews with the adults who cared for them.
 For the first time, children warranted scientific attention because of society’s interest in their development and well-being.

 In the 1920s developmental scientists at other American universities began large-scale observational studies of children and their families, including the Berkeley Growth Studies at the University of California, the Fels Growth Study at Antioch College, and the Harvard Growth Studies at Harvard University.
 Each investigation studied a large number of children repeatedly over many years to identify changes and consistencies in their behavior and thinking.
 At Stanford University, psychologist Lewis Terman created the Stanford-Binet Intelligence Scale, which remains one of the most widely used assessments of children’s intellectual capabilities (see Intelligence).
 Terman also started his own long-term study of highly intelligent children.
 At Yale University, psychologist Arnold Gesell established a research institute devoted to identifying age norms for a wide variety of behaviors and characteristics.
 While Gesell believed in the importance of maturation on children’s development, other psychologists emphasized the role of learning from environmental influences.
 One of these, John B. Watson of Johns Hopkins University, advised parents to treat their offspring in an objective, consistent manner to encourage the development of desired characteristics.
 Watson believed that all human behaviors could be explained as learned responses to stimuli in the environment, an approach known as behaviorism.
 This approach to the study of child development remained dominant for the first half of the 20th century.